git add

 Pilates promotes a gentle engagement of the pelvic floor, so it is useful for pelvic floor awareness, improving tone and control, Davies says.

 "Combined with strengthening movements, it can also maintain body strength," she adds.
-"As with any form of pregnancy exercise, moves that create lots of intra-abdominal pressure (such as planks and abdominal crunches) may be less appropriate as pregnancy progresses."
+"As with any form of pregnancy exercise, moves that create lots of intra-abdominal pressure - such as planks and abdominal crunches - may be less appropriate as pregnancy progresses."

 If you're a beginner, it can be a good idea to go to Pilates classes so an instructor can ensure you are doing the exercises correctly to avoid injury.
-Beginners and pregnant people can start with basic esercizi that are tailored to their abilities.
+Beginners and pregnant women can start with basic esercizi that are tailored to their abilities.

-Torna ai contenuti"Women may also benefit from isolated pelvic floor exercises called Kegels," says Davies.
+"Women may also benefit from isolated pelvic floor exercises called Kegels," says Davies.
 Once you've located your pelvic floor muscles, you can exercise them at any time by tightening and lifting the muscles.
 To do this, imagine squeezing as if to stop the flow of urine or as if to stop a poo.

 Squeeze these muscles around ten times in a row, but make sure you have a rest afterwards.
 When you are used to doing the exercises, you can try holding the squeeze for a few seconds at a time every day.
 You can do pelvic floor exercises anywhere such as while you're waiting for the kettle to boil.